Incontinence urge, Erectile Dysfunction, Back Pain…

 - erectile dysfunction.

-This is because as your vagus nerve ‘re-tones’ your stress hormones won’t kick in as high or frequently.
+This is because as your vagus nerve ‘re-tones, ’ your stress hormones won’t kick in as high or frequently.

-Just one of the MANY positive results from having a ‘toned’ HPA Axis is overall reduction of your baseline stress hormones.
+Just one of the MANY positive results from having a ‘toned’ HPA Axis is an overall reduction of your baseline stress hormones.

 To list just a few benefits:

-Deeper more rhythmic, relaxed breathing will increase oxygen intake.
+- Deeper more rhythmic, relaxed breathing will increase oxygen intake.

-Less anxiety, better sleep, improved mood, digestion, weight control…the list is long.
+- Less anxiety, better sleep, improved mood, digestion, weight control…the list is long.

 The positive impact is exponential because each benefit positively impacts the organ function throughout our body.

-- Less incontinence,
+- Reduced incontinence,

-- ED, and
+- Less ED, and

-- Backaches and pain.
+- Fewer Backaches and pain.

-A balanced tone of the pelvic floor muscles is important in reducing/eliminating incontinence, urge, erectile dysfunction, backaches and pain.
+A balanced tone of the pelvic floor muscles is important in reducing/eliminating incontinence, urge, erectile dysfunction, backaches, and pain.

 👉🏼 The strength/tone of the pelvic floor muscles, shown above, are dependent on and greatly influenced by the strength/tone of the diaphragm muscle.